VOHAdmin/Aphasia_Sim/README.md

 aphasia.

-This site was updated for use with the new Voices of Hope for Aphasia website in collabortion with the University of Florida Chapter of the Association for Information Systems pro-bono consulting operations.
+This site was updated for use with the new Voices of Hope for Aphasia website in collaboration with the University of Florida Chapter of the Association for Information Systems pro-bono consulting operations.

 Hosting Credits:<br>